hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details  class="myDetails" closed> <summary>Script</summary>

 Google has the power to truly democratize machine learning at the edge.
-With minor tweaks to the TensorflowJS_Converter, training microcontrollers in the browser could become a reality on desktops, laptops, and even Android devices.
+Google can stabilize webSerial on Android.
+Google can make a lite TensorflowJS_converter in Javascript.
+Google can improve browser code flashing.
+Google can brainstorm clientside compiling.
 Imagine millions of web developers having the ability to adapt machine learning models for physical world applications!
 </details>
 <hr>